-The Dossier Submitter considers that it is practical to base a limit on a measurable and wellknown PAHs that serve as indicators for the presence of other PAHs.
+The Dossier Submitter considers that it is practical to base a concentration limit on measurable and well-known PAHs.
+They also serve as indicators for the presence of other PAHs.
 The proposed restriction option is aligned with the rules of the ISSF, which impose a limit of 0.005 % w/w for the sum of 18 indicator PAHs in clay targets for their competitions.
 The Dossier Submitter considers that sampling of clay targets and sample preparation is relatively straightforward, as the matrix is rather simple (binder and filler) and homogeneous, and that calibration standards and analytical methods are readily available for the targeted 18 PAHs.